Hay fever? How to prepare your home this pollen season

 - Use a damp or electrostatic cloth to dust hard surfaces (including floors)

-- Ask someone else to do the vacuuming, as this increases allergens in the air for up to 20 minutes.
+- Ask someone else to do the vacuuming, as this increases allergen in the air for up to 20 minutes.
 Also consider using a vacuum cleaner with an asthma and allergy sensitive HEPA filter

 - Keep rooms dry and well ventilated